LexusXBox/TheInfiniteTerrainSimulator/README.md

 Create Swamp
 Create and Place Features
 Create and Place Player
-User input for commands
+User input for Commands

 Needs Work
 View Window doesn't work as it should

-Require
+To Do
 Text for each page
 Implement Magic Compass
 Make Ending